Tom Dent congo square Lecture

-Named for Tom Dent, the late jazz scholar and cultural activist (who was also an early Foundation board member, and later an Executive Director), the Tom Dent Congo Square Lecture Series provides a thoughtful, creative community outlet with quarterly lectures and more, all relating to issues of culture and society.
+The Tom Dent Congo Square Lecture provides a thoughtful, creative community outlet with an annual lecture and more, all relating to issues of culture and society.

-There have been special presentations on the cultural connections between New Orleans and Brazil, on the role of creoles in the development of early jazz, the evolution of the jazz funeral tradition and much more.
+There have been special presentations on the cultural connections between New Orleans and Brazil, on the role of creoles in the development of early jazz, the evolution of the jazz funeral tradition, Black Masking Indian traditions and much more.

 The series has presented readings by New Orleans authors, including Tom Sancton and Joshua Clark, and musicians such as Dr. Michael White.
 Jazz scholar Ashley Kahn and “Urban Blues” author Charles Keil also have been recent presenters.
 In 2012, the Foundation was extremely honored to host poet, scholar, and activist, Amiri Baraka.